Joubert SyndromeSymptoms, Doctors, Treatments, Advances & More

 Learn About Joubert Syndrome

-Joubert syndrome can be caused by mutations in more than 30 genes.
-The proteins produced from these genes are known or suspected to play roles in cell structures called primary cilia.
-Primary cilia are microscopic, finger-like projections that stick out from the surface of cells and are involved in sensing the physical environment and in chemical signaling.
-Primary cilia are important for the structure and function of many types of cells, including brain cells (neurons) and certain cells in the kidneys and liver.
-Primary cilia are also necessary for the perception of sensory input, which is interpreted by the brain for sight, hearing, and smell.
+Joubert syndrome can be caused by variants (also called mutations) in one of more than 40 genes.
+The proteins produced from most of these genes are known or suspected to be involved with cell structures called primary cilia.
+Primary cilia are microscopic, finger-like projections that stick out from the surface of cells.
+They are part of signaling pathways that transmit information between cells.
+Primary cilia are important for the structure and function of many types of cells, including brain cells and certain cells in the kidneys and liver.

 Ruxandra Bachmann-Gagescu is a Medical Genetics specialist and a Pediatrics provider in Seattle, Washington.
 Dr. Bachmann-Gagescu is rated as an Elite provider by MediFind in the treatment of Joubert Syndrome.
 Her top areas of expertise are Joubert Syndrome, Microcephaly, Achalasia Microcephaly Syndrome, and Polydactyly.